Jacob Evans: Minnesota Timberwolves (2020)

 On February 6, 2020, Evans was traded to the Minnesota Timberwolves as part of a deal for Andrew Wiggins.

 On November 24, 2020, Evans was traded to the New York Knicks.
 The Knicks waived Evans on December 9.

 Erie BayHawks (2021)

 On January 26, 2021, Evans signed with the Erie BayHawks of the NBA G League.
 He was waived on February 2 after the BayHawks acquired Jordan Bell.

 Santa Cruz Warriors (2021–2022)

 On February 23, 2021, Evans signed with the Santa Cruz Warriors and played four games for them at the end of the season in the playoff bubble.

 On August 6, 2021, Evans signed with Hapoel Eilat B.C. of the Israeli Basketball Premier League, but he was released before playing in a game for the team.
 He joined Santa Cruz again, following his release.

+Edmonton Stingers (2024)

+On May 9, 2024, Evans signed with Edmonton Stingers of the Canadian Elite Basketball League.

+BK Olomoucko (2024–2025)

+On November 20, 2024, Evans signed with BK Redstone Olomoucko of the National Basketball League.

+BC Slovan Bratislava (2025)

+On October 17, 2025, Evans was released.
+In four games he averaged 7 points, 3.8 rebounds, and 2.5 assists per game.
+He played 1 game in European North Basketball League but he did not score anything and had only 1 rebound and 1 block.